 In October 2016, the FASB issued ASU 2016-16, Income Taxes (Topic 740): Intra-Entity Transfer of Assets Other than Inventory ("ASU 2016-16"), which requires the recognition of the income tax consequences of an intra-entity transfer of an asset, other than inventory, when the transfer occurs.
 The standard is effective for public companies for annual periods beginning after December 15, 2017, including interim periods within those fiscal years.
-The standard is effective for private companies for annual periods beginning after December 15, 2018, and interim reporting periods within annual periods beginning after December 15, 2019.
-The Company will adopt ASU 2016-16 during the first quarter of 2018, and adoption is not expected to have a material impact on its consolidated financial statements.
+The standard is effective for private companies for annual periods beginning after December 15, 2018, and interim reporting periods within annual periods beginning after December 15, 2018, and adoption is not expected to have a material impact on its consolidated financial statements.

 In August 2017, the FASB issued ASU 2017-12, Derivatives and Hedging-Targeted Improvements to Accounting for Hedging Activities ("ASU 2017-12"), which aims to improve the financial reporting of hedging relationships to better portray the economic results of an entity's risk management activities in its financial statements.
 The standard is effective for public companies for annual periods beginning after December 15, 2018, including interim periods within those fiscal years.
-The standard is effective for private companies for annual periods beginning after December 15, 2019, and interim reporting periods within annual periods beginning after December 15, 2020.
+The standard is effective for private companies for annual periods beginning after December 15, 2019, and interim reporting periods within annual periods beginning after December 15, 2019, and interim reporting periods within annual periods beginning after December 15, 2020.
 The Company is currently assessing the potential impact that the adoption of ASU 2017-12 will have on its consolidated financial statements.

-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Amounts in thousands, except per share amounts) (Unaudited)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Amounts in thousands, except per share amounts)